NickelFace/Network_Engineer/01.VLAN/VLAN.md

 Et0/3       on               802.1q         trunking      1
 </code></pre>
 </details>
-7. На коммутаторе S2 (сервер VTP домена) заведём новые VLAN
+7. On the S2 switch (VTP domain server), we will create new VLANs

  <details>
 <summary>S2</summary>